All About Valves

 A butterfly valve also has a disk as its closing mechanism, but it is flat rather than spherical.
-Opening the valve requires turning this disk one quarter of the way around.
+Opening the valve requires turning this disk one-quarter of the way around.
 Such valves are often preferred to ball valves because they are lighter and less expensive.
-Commonly used types include the electric and the air actuated butterfly valve.
+Commonly used types include the electric and the air-actuated butterfly valve.
 In the former, the disk is turned on and off by electricity.
 An LED light indicates the current status of the actuator.
 Some of these valves have a digital positioning system (DPS) that uses a control signal to position the disk.
-In air actuated valves, the disk is controlled by means of a pneumatic pilot system.
+In air-actuated valves, the disk is controlled utilizing a pneumatic pilot system.
 They are among the best for many purposes, as they have higher rates of flow and can withstand higher temperatures and pressures.

-Pipe valves— a category which also includes faucets, drains, and other things— regulate flow within pipes.
+Pipe valves— a category that also includes faucets, drains, and other things— regulate flow within pipes.

 Other types of valves

-The valves discussed so far are all collectively called quarter turn valves.
+The valves discussed so far are all collectively called quarter-turn valves.
 There are many other types.
 Check valves— also variously known as non-return, one- way or clack valves— are used on many household items, including irrigation sprinklers, rainwater harvesting systems, and homemade snowmakers.
-The fluid enters these valves through one end, and exits by another.
+The fluid enters these valves through one end and exits by another.
 They work automatically.
-Needle valves, which have plungers shaped like needles, are useful in carburetors and in hot water heaters, where a narrow, precise flow is needed.
+Needle valves, which have plungers shaped like needles, are useful in carburetors and in water heaters, where a narrow, precise flow is needed.
 And thermal expansion valves, with their complex layouts including a temperature-sensing bulb, have found application in refrigeration systems: They control the flow of air to the evaporator.

 - Garden / Landscaping / Patio — 262